 2. Use the Whammy Bar

-Whammy bars sound super cool if you know how to use them, and if one of the strings on your electrical guitar breaks, the whammy bar might be able to help.
+Whammy bars sound super cool if you know how to use them (See this post: Why Does Your Whammy Bar Not Work?
+9 Problems and Fixes), and if one of the strings on your electrical guitar breaks, the whammy bar might be able to help.

 Using the whammy bar, you can lessen the tension of the strings by pressing it towards the body of the guitar.
 On the other hand, if you want more tension on the strings, you can do so by pulling the whammy bar away from the guitar’s body.